Sandi: A System for Accountability: Construction of Sandi

 On the other hand, if endorsement tags expire too quickly, receivers may not be able to realistically report them, and it would not make sense for the receiver's client program (user interface) to show them as valid.
 For this reason, we require that a receiver accepts an endorsement tag as valid only if, upon first seeing it, the tag is no older than its \textit{validity period},

 Therefore, the tag \textit{expiration time for receiving} is

-Clearly $\expTime = 0$ does not make sense in reality, as it would mean that receivers can immediately receive and report messages.
+Clearly $\expTime = 0$ does not make sense in reality, as it would require that receivers can immediately receive and report messages.
 If $\expTime = 1$, our desired upper bound for $\mathsf{val\_period}$ above leaves no time for the receiver to report.
-Thus, we require $\expTime \geq 2$, leaving receivers with at least a full epoch to send a report.
+Thus, we require $\expTime \geq 2$, leaving receivers with at least a full epoch duration to send a report.

 In each epoch \accountabilityServer can receive reports for tags sent in the current epoch or any of the past \expTime epochs. \accountabilityServer keeps separate counts of these, and uses only those issued \expTime epochs back to compute the senders' scores for the next epoch.
 We call this idea \emph{delayed reporting}. \autoref{fig:report_scheduling} illustrates delayed reporting in the case $\expTime = 3$.